photoprism/photoprism-docs/docs/getting-started/index.md

 will successively become visible in search results and other parts of the user interface.
 The counts in the navigation are constantly updated, so you can follow the progress.

-In case some of your pictures are still missing when indexing has been completed, they might be in [Review](../user-guide/organize/review.md) due to low quality or incomplete metadata.
+In case some of your pictures are still missing after indexing has been completed, they might be in [Review](../user-guide/organize/review.md) due to low quality or incomplete metadata.
 You can turn this and other features off in [Settings](../user-guide/settings/general.md), depending on your specific use case.